-§ 1 Structure of the Master's programs
+§ 1 Structure of the Master's program

-- (1) 1In the Department of Business and Economics degree programs culminating in an examination for a Master of Science (M. Sc.) degree (hereinafter: Master's programs) the European Credit Transfer and Accumulation System (ECTS) is used, i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's foreseeable workload.
-2One credit point assumes a workload for the students of 30 hours in class and in private study, unless otherwise stipulated in the module handbook. - (2) 1The Master's programs are composed of modules.
-2The type, contents and workload of the required modules and the credit points allocated to them are set out in the Special Provisions of these exam regulations and/or in the module handbook. - (3) The Master's program is tied to a module-specific system of examinations. - (4) 1The type A programs comprise 120 ECTS credit points, of which 30 are given for the Master's thesis in [program name] / Masterarbeit in [program name] module and 90 ECTS credits for the other subject-relevant coursework.
-2The type B programs comprise 90 ECTS credit points, of which 24 are given for the Master's thesis in [program name] / Masterarbeit in [program name] module and 66 for the other subject-relevant coursework.
-3lf, in the Bachelor's degree providing the basis for admission to a type B degree program, fewer than 210 ECTS credits were obtained, a further 30 ECTS credits over and above the 90 ECTS credits under item 2 above must be obtained in a preparatory semester to Master's studies; these 30 ECTS credits are not included in the calculation of the Master's overall grade; this decision is to be made along with the details of admission; in this case study periods of up to one semester to obtain these further 30 ECTS credits will not count towards the regular duration of study nor the deadline under § 8a of these exam regulations.
-4The type C programs, which are offered in cooperation with partner universities, comprise 120 ECTS credit points (60 of those ECTS credits are obtained at the University of Tübingen), of which 24 are given for the Master's thesis in [program name] / Masterarbeit in [program name] module and 96 for the other subject-relevant coursework.
-5The type D programs, which are offered in cooperation with partner universities, comprise 120 ECTS credit points (60 or 78 of those ECTS credits are to be obtained at the University of Tübingen), of which 18 are given for the Master's thesis in [program name] / Masterarbeit in [program name] module and 102 for the other subject-relevant coursework.
-6Type A programs are the Master's programs in International Economics, Economics and Finance, and Economics.
-7Type B programs are the Master's programs in Accounting and Finance, General Management, and Management and Economics.
-8Type C programs are the Master's programs in European Economics and European Management.
-9Type D is the Master's program in International Business.
-10In addition to the Master's thesis, an oral final examination at the end of the Master's program, an oral examination on the contents of the Master's thesis and/or a final colloquium on the Master's thesis may be required; this will be set out in the exam regulations or in the module handbook.
-11For the Master's degree, 300 ECTS credit points are required - including the student's preceding studies up to his/her first professional degree.
+(1) 1In the degree program in Public Policy and Social Change culminating in an examination for a Master of Arts degree (M. A.) program (hereinafter: Master's program) the European Credit Transfer and Accumulation System (ECTS) is used, i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's foreseeable workload.
+2One credit point assumes a workload for the students of 30 hours in class and in private study, unless otherwise stipulated in the module handbook.

+(2) 1The Master's program has a modular structure.
+2The type, contents and workload of the required modules and the credit points allocated to them are set out in the Special Provisions of these exam regulations and/or in the module handbook.

+(3) The Master's program is tied to a University system of assessment.

+(4) 1The program encompasses 120 ECTS credit points, of which 24 are given for the Master's thesis module and 96 for the other subject-relevant coursework.
+2In addition to the Master's thesis, an oral final examination at the end of the Master's program, an oral examination on the contents of the Master's thesis and/or a final colloquium on the Master's thesis may be required; this will be set out in the exam regulations or in the module handbook.
+3For the Master's degree, 300 ECTS credit points are required - including the student's preceding studies up to his/her first professional degree.

-- (4a) 1It is permissible for students to obtain up to 30 additional ECTS credits more than the number of credits prescribed by these exam regulations for each degree program; beyond that, no further ECTS credits may be obtained.
-2Additional ECTS credits will be counted in the student's ECTS credit account and listed in the transcript of records (cf. § 23 paragraph (2)).
-3The results from these additional ECTS credit units will not be included in the calculation of the module and overall grades. - (5) 1The regular duration of study for type A, C, and D programs up to the obtaining of the academic degree is four semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
-2The regular duration of study for type B programs up to the completion of the academic degree is three semesters, including all the required coursework and assessment as well as any other required work such as excursions and internships.
-2All coursework and assessed work in these exam regulations can be carried out ahead of the appointed time, if the student has the necessary prerequisites and there is sufficient capacity.
-3In tiered programs leading to a Bachelor's degree and a Master's degree building upon it, the overall regular duration of study is set at a maximum of five years. - (6) 1The Special Provisions may require students to carry out a practical exercise serving the aims of the course.
+(5) 1The regular duration of study for this program up to the obtaining of the academic degree is 4 semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
+2All coursework and assessment, including exams, set out in these exam regulations may be carried out ahead of the appointed time, if the student meets the necessary prerequisites and there is sufficient capacity.
+3In tiered programs leading to a Bachelor's degree and a Master's degree building upon it, the overall regular duration of study is set at a maximum of five years.

+(6) The Special Provisions may require students to carry out practical work serving the aims of the course.
 2A period of study abroad may be provided for in the Special Provisions of these exam regulations.